Venture

 User impact

-• Increased awareness of local events and independent businesses
+Increased awareness of local events and independent businesses

-• Higher participation in neighbourhood activities
+Encouraged greater participation in neighbourhood activities

-• Improved trust and credibility in local offerings
+Improved trust and confidence in local recommendations

-• Clear sense of progress and achievement through challenge completion
+Created a clearer sense of progress and achievement through challenge completion

-• Increased foot traffic to participating businesses
+Increased foot traffic to participating businesses

-• Improved visibility for small and independent shops
+Improved visibility for small and independent businesses

-• Stronger connections between residents and local business owners
+Strengthened connections between residents and local business owners

 Business impact

-Challenge engagement
+Challenge Engagement

 Number of challenges started and completed

-Reward activity
+Reward Activity

 Points earned and vouchers redeemed

-Local participation
+Local Participation

-Event bookings made through the platform
+Event bookings and business visits generated through the platform

 Retention

-Weekly and monthly active users
+Weekly active users (WAU)

 Engagement uplift for featured businesses